 Interlibrary Loan (ILL) – limited to 5 open requests per person.
 Checkout period varies depending on the policy of the lending library.
 Read more about ILLs.

 Renewals can be made in person, by phone, or through OPAC.

-Books & Audiobooks – can be renewed once IF not already overdue and as long as there is not a reserve on the item.
+Books & Audiobooks – can be renewed twice IF not already overdue and as long as there is not a reserve on the item.
 If the item is overdue the late fee must be paid before the item is renewed.